Azd325/dotfiles/README.md

 ## Prerequisites

-### You need to copy your ssh-keys to the new maschine and correct the file mode.
+### Copy your SSH keys to the new machine and correct file modes

 ``` shell
 chmod 600 ~/.ssh/id_rsa